What are the longest mortgage terms?

-There are many factors to take into consideration when arranging your mortgage with one of these being the overall term.
 Certain restrictions can apply where your mortgage term is concerned so we’ve put a few of the main points here to help you along the way.

-What is the longest mortgage term
+What are the longest mortgage terms?

 When people consider for themselves, how many years can I get a mortgage for, many first thoughts are that a 25 year term is the maximum permitted.
 However, much has changed and virtually all lenders will now allow a mortgage term of up to 35 years.
 There are also a few providers that will allow this to be increased further to 40 years.